zauTT/test-2-mcp/README.md

 This project creates a bridge between Claude and real-world data:
 - You ask: "What's the weather in Paris?"
 - Or: "What's the Bitcoin price?"
+- Or even: "Show me weather in London and Tokyo, plus Ethereum price"
 - Claude uses the MCP server to fetch real-time data
 - You get a natural language answer with current information
+- Supports 20+ cryptocurrencies and any city worldwide

 ## 📁 Project Structure